+Bayesian inference as an account of BB reasoning

-children evaluated object B differently between the and IS conditions in Sobel et al. (2004) and that adults engage in reasoning in Griffiths et al. (2011) to mean use rather than associative learning to reason about causal events.
-The crux of is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesis that is most consistent with the observed data within a space that consists of multiple competing causal hypotheses (e.g., Sobel et al., 2004; Sobel & Wellman, 2012).
+Nonetheless, the fact that children evaluated object B differently between the BB and IS conditions in Sobel et al. (2004) and that adults engage in BB reasoning and are sensitive to base-rate information in Griffiths et al. (2011) have been interpreted proponents of the Bayesian-inference perspective to mean that humans use a simple form of Bayes’ rule rather than associative learning to reason about causal events.
+The crux of this account is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesis that is most consistent with the observed data within a space that consists of multiple competing causal hypotheses (e.g., Sobel et al., 2004; Sobel & Wellman, 2012).
 These findings have been argued to challenge certain rudimentary associative models such as the Rescorla-Wagner model (henceforth, RW; Resorla & Wagner, 1972) and certain contingency models such as the Power PC model (e.g., Cheng, 1997).
-These findings challenge the RW model because it predicts that B should be treated equivalently across the and IS conditions.
-This is because this model only makes weighted adjustments to cues that are present and not to cues that are absent, B during the "A" phases in both the and IS conditions.
-In other words, given that B is absent during the A phases of the task, the RW model (Rescorla & Wagner, 1972) predicts that the associative strength between B and the blicket effect across the experimental trials in both conditions.
+These findings challenge the RW model because it predicts that B should be treated equivalently across the BB and IS conditions.
+This is because this model only makes weighted adjustments to cues that are present and not to cues that are absent, which B is not during the "A" phases in both the BB and IS conditions.
+In other words, given that B is absent during the A phases of the BB and IS tasks, the RW model (Rescorla & Wagner, 1972) predicts that the associative strength between B and the blicket effect should remain unchanged across the experimental trials in both conditions.

-The reason both associative- and contingency models is because they require many learning trials for reliable associations to be established, in contrast to the relatively small number of learning trials that the children and adults required in Sobel et al.'s (2004) and Griffiths et al.’s (2011) studies.
-Finally, the and IS findings challenge both associative- and contingency models—includingof Van Hamme and Wasserman (1994) and Dickinson and Burke (1996), and the contingency model of Cheng (1997), all of which can account for backwards blocking and IS—do not naturally encode base rates and thereby have no way to account for the findings that children (e.g., Bonawitz & Lombrozo, 2012; Sobel & Munro, 2006; Sobel et al., 2004) and adults (e.g., Griffiths 2011) incorporate base rates into their causal decisions.
+The reason these findings challenge both associative- and contingency-based models is because they require many learning trials for reliable associations to be established, in contrast to the relatively small number of learning trials that the children and adults required in Sobel et al.'s (2004) and Griffiths et al.’s (2011) studies to make causal inferences.
+Finally, the BB and IS findings challenge both associative- and contingency-based models—including more sophisticated associative- and contingency-based models such as those of Van Hamme and Wasserman (1994),Dickinson and Burke (1996), and the contingency model of Cheng (1997), all of which can account for BB and IS—because these models do not naturally encode base rates and thereby have no way to account for the findings that children (e.g., Bonawitz & Lombrozo, 2012; Griffiths et al., 2011; Sobel & Munro, 2006; Sobel et al., 2004) and adults (e.g., Griffiths et al. 2011) incorporate base rates into their causal decisions.